pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/14 😃 Talkers/41 📝 FORM msg.md

-# 📝 Talker FORM message
+# 📝 Talker FORM command

 * `FORM|<key>`
        * Informs a new workflow starting.